 This particular problem for the domestic implementation of international norms expressed in treaties is one which arises in all federal states.
-In the context of the Australian Federation the difficulty posed is well appreciated.
-Thus, in New South Wales v The Commonwealth, Stephen J said: 13 phenomenon.
-It is no more than a well recognised outcome of the federal system of distribution of powers and in no way detracts from the full recognition of the Commonwealth as an international person in international law."
+In the context of the Australian rederation the difficulty posed is well appreciated.
+Thus, in New South Wales v The Commonwealth, Stephen J said: 33